Programme Staff A-Z

 I qualified as a social gerontologist in 1988 in the Netherlands.
-Having worked as a researcher and a care-home consultant, I moved to Britain in 1990 and obtaine Statement of Equivalence with the British Psychological Society.
-Since then I have also obtained my Doctorate in Clinical Psychology, looking at end of life choices of older people, using a qualitative methodology.
-Since 2002, I work two days a week for Betsi Cadwaladr University Health Board, in the psychology service for older people with organic and functional difficulties.
-I aim to combine my clinical psychology skills and knowledge, with my background in social gerontology when engaging with an ever-changing health service.
-Training, supervision and consultation to the multidisciplinary team are important tools to help bring about change that will improve services for older people.
-The other three days I work on the training programme where I am the admissions tutor.
-I am also the training coordinator for several trainees, which is one of the best parts of this post: seeing people unfold their wings during their training.
+Having worked as a researcher and a care-home consultant, I moved to Britain in 1990 and obtained my Statement of Equivalence with the British Psychological Society.
+Since then, I have also obtained my Doctorate in Clinical Psychology.
+From 2002 till 2021, I have worked two days a week for Betsi Cadwaladr University Health Board, in the psychology service for older people with organic and functional difficulties.
+The other three days I worked and continue to work on the training programme where I am selection and recruitment director.
+I am the training coordinator for several trainees, which is one of the best parts of this post: seeing people unfold their wings during their training.
 I also deliver several of the teaching sessions related to older adults, as well as other professional subjects.
 Working with trainees on developing research ideas and seeing these emerge as papers is another thrill of my work on the programme.
-My research and clinical interests are in the psychological consequences of cognitive changes for people, carers experience, end of life decision and organisational change.
+My research and clinical interests are in the psychological consequences of cognitive changes for people, carers’ experiences, end of life decision and organisational change, often using qualitative methods.

 Ms Donna-Marie Pierce, Programme Manager